 Best tween books from American Girl

 American Girl has many excellent books to help middle schoolers navigate through this awkward time.
-They span all kinds of subjects and are very well written as they often discuss about how important it is to talk to your parents about anything.
+They span all kinds of subjects and are very well written as they often discuss how important it is to talk to your parents about anything.
 It’s a refreshing stance when so many TV shows meant for tweens portray the parents as fools or totally irrelevant.
 I personally gave my oldest girl The Care and Keeping of You when she turned 9.
 It’s made conversations about adolescence and her changing body much more comfortable and she still refers to it 4 years later.
 I’m pretty sure the Smart Girl’s Guide to the Digital World will be under the Christmas tree this year.

 For your budding hostess

 I’m sure there are tween girls who don’t like to bake.
 I’ve just never met one.
 I must have gained 10 pounds in the last 2 years from all the cookies, breads, muffins, and scones my girls bake.
 This is a skill that they developed quickly and one in which they excel.
 They even got the entrepreneurial bug and started successfully baking for the neighbors to raise money for camp and for our church’s missionaries.
+Cookbooks make great presents even for adults (hint hint).

 Crafts tween girls will love